Lead team briefings in a food business

 • Assuming that tasks assigned during briefings are completed without verification; between-briefing follow-up is often omitted.

 • Misconception: Team leading is just about giving orders.
-Correction: Effective team leading involves active listening, coaching, and empowering team members to contribute ideas, not just directing tasks.
+Correction: Effective team leading involves active listening, supporting team members, and leading by example.
+It's about facilitating teamwork and empowering others, not just directing them.

 Frequently Asked Questions